Best and worst supermarkets

 Can Lidl compete with rival supermarkets?
-We surveyed hundreds of Lidl shoppers to find out what they think of it.
+We surveyed more than 3,000 Lidl shoppers to find out what they think.

 Lidl was founded in Germany in the 1930s as a grocery wholesaler.
-It opened its first German store in 1973 and arrived in the UK in 1994.
+It opened its first customer-facing store in 1973 and arrived in the UK in 1994.

 Is Lidl the UK's best supermarket?

 We surveyed thousands of shoppers to discover which are the best and worst supermarkets, as rated by their customers.
-More than 700 Lidl customers rated Lidl on everything from customer service to quality of food and pricing.
-Which? members can log in to unlock the table below and find out how it rated.
+More than 3,000 Lidl customers rated it on everything from customer service to quality of food and value for money.

 Members who've logged in can also see which Lidl products are rated as Best Buys.
-We include Lidl products in tests of food and drink, such as Champagne and cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.
-If you're a regular Lidl shopper, take a look at our Lidl offers guide.
-We try out the supermarket's special-buy offers on electricals – from coffee machines to irons – to help you decide which ones are worth buying.
+If you're a regular Lidl shopper, take a look at our Lidl offers guide, where we try out its special-buy offers on electrical items and gadgets to help you decide which ones are worth buying.